n111h/cms.484.journal/readme.md

 ---
 ```
-NOTE:  please use the following format for entries into the jornal:
+NOTE:  please use the following format for entries into the journal:

 ### YYYY/MM/DD HH:MM - NAME: TITLE
 ---